 Boo-Boo) and mama Mia, were our first foster kitties with 4Paws.
 They

-were such a special bunch and little Sweetie was the runt, fighting
+were such a special bunch and little Sweetie was the runt, fighting for

-hearts and home. (con't)
+and home. (con't)

 adopted Scully in May 2015.
-After some months of intestinal issues,
+After some months of intestinal issues, she

-of the perfect slice of pizza.
+perfect slice of pizza.

 near a pizza parlor in Harpers Ferry, West Virginia, Tony had clearly